Frequently Asked Questions About the

 Q. Who is eligible to apply?

-A. Scholarships will be available to students who will be in kindergarten through eighth grade for the 2019-2020 school year.
+A. Scholarships will be available to students who will be in kindergarten through eighth grade for the 2020-2021 school year.
 These recipients must reside in Allen, Crawford, Defiance, Erie, Fulton, Hancock, Henry, Huron, Lucas, Ottawa, Paulding, Putnam, Richland, Sandusky, Seneca, Van Wert, Williams, Wyandot or Wood counties.
-The guidelines for eligibility generally follow the federal free or reduced school lunch program.
+The guidelines for eligibility follow the federal free or reduced school lunch program.